infernojs/inferno/README.md

 For those not familiar with React, Inferno is a JavaScript library for building user interfaces in a **declarative** manner.
 Rather than working with MVC/MVVM style patterns, Inferno uses a **component-based** approach where data flows in one direction, making coding predictable, re-usable and highly testable.
 Based on the concept of *learn once, write anywhere*, Inferno doesn't impose any restrictions on how you create components.
 You literally write JavaScript to state how you'd like your UI to look – Inferno does all the rest.
 Inferno also renders content on the server via `inferno-server` and NodeJS, so you can write awesome UIs that get rendered full-stack.

 In terms of performance, Inferno is currently the **fastest** JavaScript UI library there is – both in benchmarks and actual real-world scenarios.
 It excels on the browser at initial page load, parse times, render times and update times.
-Inferno's server-side rendering is around 10x faster than React, 7x faster than Preact and around 5x faster than Vue and Angular 2.
+Inferno's server-side rendering is around 10x faster than React, around 5x faster than Vue and Angular 2 and around 1.5x faster than Preact.

 ## But why?